hove-io/navitia/documentation/navitia.io/source/integration.rst

 from                place_             The place from where the journey starts to                  place_             The place from where the journey starts links               link_              Links related to this journey type                *enum* string      Used to qualified a journey.
-See the :ref:`journey_qualif` section
-                                       for more information
-fare                fare_              Fare of the journey (tickets and price) tags                array of string    List of tags on the journey
+See the :ref:`journey_qualif` section for more information fare                fare_              Fare of the journey (tickets and price) tags                array of string    List of tags on the journey.
 The tags add additional information on the journey beside the journey type
 =================== ================== ===========================================================================

 .. note::
     When used with just a "from" or a "to" parameter, it will not contain any sections